asadovka/cyb_web2/docs/Software_Requirements.md

 Where:

-1. Transactions - number of all indexed transactions from all blockchains connected to Cybernode.
+1. Transactions [number] - number of all indexed transactions from all blockchains connected to Cybernode.
-2. Blockchain systems - all blockchains processed by Cybernode.
+2. Blockchain systems [number] - all blockchains processed by Cybernode.
-3. Tokens - all unique tokens from all blockchains indexed.
+3. Tokens [numger] - all unique tokens from all blockchains indexed.
-4. Database size - size of Cassandra (index) database.
+4. Database size [number + Gb] - size of Cassandra (index) database.

 There are 3 main widgets below the status string describing the cryptoeconomy, registers and portfolio:

 1. Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.

     _**Call to action:** transition to cybernomics page_.